danbeeai/document/pages/danbeeDoc/5_2_conversation_API.md

 ---
-title: 1.2. 기본 대화하기
+title: 5.2. 대화 API
 tags: []
 keywords: Basic Conversation
-summary: 기본대화하기
+summary: 대화 API
 sidebar: danbee_doc_sidebar
 permalink: 5_2_conversation_API.html
 folder: danbeeDoc
 ---

-## 기본 대화하기
+## 대화 API

 Jekyll runs on Ruby, a programming language.
 You have to have Ruby on your computer in order to run Ruby-based programs like Jekyll.
 Ruby is installed on the Mac by default, but you must add it to Windows.